Installing Specialist Practice Manager (with SQL db)

 - Right mouse click on the installation file and select 'Run As Administrator'

-- Choose to edition to install (must be the same edition for the whole practice)
+- Choose the edition to install (must be the same edition for the whole practice)

 - Classic - commonly used for installations up to 2014 (only use if practice is choosing to continue with this edition)